nguest/fast/README.md

 ## Fast

 Fast is a WebGL car racing game-in-progress, built using three.js and custom shaders.

-Tracks are created procedurally, from an array of curve points.
+Tracks are created procedurally, from an array of curve points- computed from real lat/lon GPS coordinates if desired.

 The interface will be React.js- currently only the game engine is operational.
 The aim is to ultimately create a Gran Turismo or Forza-like experience - but in the browser!

+Visit the build-in-progress at [http://fastwebgl.herokuapp.com/](http://fastwebgl.herokuapp.com/).
+AWSD controls the car.

 The story so far: